Healthier Chicken and Sausage Gumbo Recipe

 1. Preheat oven 400ºF.

-2. Place flour on baking sheet, bake 20 minutes, stirring every 7–10 minutes until dark nutty brown color.
+2. Place flour on baking sheet and bake 20 minutes.
+Stir every 7–10 minutes or until dark nutty brown color.
 Set aside.

-3. In large nonstick pot coated with nonstick cooking spray, stir-fry sausage over medium heat until crispy brown, set aside.
+3. In large nonstick pot coated with nonstick cooking spray, stir-fry sausage over medium heat until crispy brown and set aside.
 Remove any excess grease, recoat skillet with nonstick cooking spray.

-4. Add chicken and cook, stirring until starting to brown.
-Add onion, garlic, green pepper, and celery, cooking until tender.
-Add browned flour, stir continuously.
+4. Add chicken and cook, stirring until starting to brown and then add onion, garlic, green pepper, and celery, cooking until tender.
+Stir in browned flour, stir continuously.

 5. Gradually add chicken broth, okra, thyme, cayenne, and season to taste.
 Bring to boil, lower heat and simmer 30 minutes or until chicken is tender.
 Add sausage and green onions cooking 5 more minutes.